Save the Date for Celebrating 25 Years of the Americans with Disabilities Act!!

 Do you care about others and want to see their lives improve?

-Can you contribute two-four hours a month in addition to the six SILC meetings?
+Can you contribute two-four hours a month in addition to the four to six SILC meetings per year?

 If so, then SILC membership could be for you!
 It means giving back to your community and to the state in a positive way.
 You would be contributing significantly an invaluable gift of your time, talents and treasures!
 For more information or an application, contact Priscilla Carlson, SILC Coordinator, at either email@example.com or (303) 968-6546.